Alpaca84/Multi-Agent-Intelligent-Warehouse/README.md

 ## Quick Start

-This guide will help you get the Warehouse Operational Assistant running from a fresh clone of the repository.
+This guide will help you get the Multi-Agent-Intelligent-Warehouse running from a fresh clone of the repository.

 **For the fastest setup, see [QUICK_START.md](QUICK_START.md).
 For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).**